 Pete is the former CEO of Concerned Veterans for America (2012-2015), where he built the largest conservative veterans advocacy organization in America and led the charge for real reform at the Department of Veterans Affairs.
 Before that, Pete was the Executive Director of Vets for Freedom (2007-2010), leading the “ground truth” charge for success on the battlefield in Iraq and Afghanistan.
 He is also a member of the National Rifle Association.

 Pete graduated from Princeton University in 2003 with an undergraduate degree in Politics.
 While at Princeton, Pete was also a member of the varsity basketball team, an Army ROTC cadet, and the publisher of the campus conservative publication—The Princeton Tory.
 A decade later, Pete completed a Masters in Public Policy at Harvard University’s John F. Kennedy School of Government, graduating in 2013.

-Pete has three young sons—Gunner, Boone, and Rex—who, he prays, will someday be "IN THE ARENA" for God and country.
+Pete has four young children—Gunner, Boone, Rex and Gwendolyn—who, he prays, will someday be "IN THE ARENA" for God and country.